History, tourist information, and nearby accommodation

 Attraction Type: Castle

 Location: Between Irvine and Kilwinning.
-Access by car from the A78 Eglinton interchange or off the A737 from Kilwinning, or on foot via long dstance footpaths from both Kilwinnning and Irvine.
+Access by car from the A78 Eglinton interchange or off the A737 from Kilwinning, or on foot via long-distance footpaths from both Kilwinning and Irvine.

 Website: Eglinton Castle